oliverfoster/adapt-v4-prototype/README.md

 * core
   * remove the menu, page, article, block, component and items abstraction, can be made of a data layer and a view layer
   * decide what to do with router, accessibility, etc
+* adapt-cli
+  * AT API to make AT package management platform agnostic and centralize package management in the stack